jacklowrie/wp-gizmo/README.md

 ##Moving components from WP Rig to WP-Gizmo (and back again)
-Because Gizmo's component class is modeled after Rig's component class, individual components can be moved back and forth relatively quickly -- it's as simple as updating the namespace registering the component, and adding composer dependencies to your Gizmo.
+Because Gizmo's component class is modeled after Rig's component class, individual components can be moved back and forth relatively quickly -- it's as simple as updating the namespace registering the component, and (if you have any) adding any composer dependencies to your Gizmo.